RosettaCommons/documentation/Overview-of-ResidueTypeSet.md

 ## What you need to know as a developer
 The class is being updated in 2015-2016, as described below.
 + All prior Rosetta code with tests continues to be supported.
 + In new code, avoid use of functions like `aa_map_DO_NOT_USE`.
 By asking for everything with an AA (or name3) of the query type, these functions (now tagged with *DO_NOT_USE*)  require instantiation of an exponentially large number of residue_types.
-We are trying to remove all of these in the code, at which point we can delete these functins.
+We are trying to remove all of these in the code, at which point we can delete these functions.
 + Instead, if you need a residue type, you can almost certainly get it with a function like `get_representative_type_with_variant_aa` and `get_all_types_with_variants_aa`, where you supply the AA (e.g., aa_ala) and a list of variants that you want.
 + If you know the exact name of your ResidueType (e.g., "ALA:NtermProteinFull"), just use `name_map`.
 + Adding new ResidueTypes to the ResidueTypeSet in the code (as opposed to in the residue_types.txt in the database) can get tricky.